Styphnolobium japonicum: Construction uses

 The wood is used to make the strong, springy curved "enju wood" handle used on the traditional Japanese woodworking adze, called the chouna.
 Pagoda wood is very hard after drying.
 This makes pagoda products durable and long lasting.
 The pagoda tree trunk is generally composed of alternating ridges of light-brown outside layers and gray brown inside layers.
 This makes wood carving products, for example from the Hokkaido native Ainu people, very decorative.
-The Ainu are famous for their "Blackstone fish owl" carvings.
+The Ainu are famous for their carvings of the Blakiston's fish owl.

 Chemistry

 The dried flower buds may contain as much as 20% rutin with some quercetin.
 S. japonicum dried fruit contains the flavonoid glycosides sophoricoside, genistin and rutin and the flavonoid aglycones genistein, quercetin and kaempferol.
 Another analysis found genistein and genistein glycosides including sophorabioside, sophoricoside, genistein-7-diglucoside, genistein-7-diglucorhamnoside, and kaempferol and the kaempferol glycosides kaempferol-3-sophoroside and kaempferol-3-rhamnodiglucoside.
 The fruit also contain the alkaloids cytisine, N-methylcytisine, sophocarpine, matrine and stizolamine.
+The bark contains the allomatrine alkaloid.